Privacy Notice for Generation New Era families

 - Personal data that relates to and can identify you (e.g., contact details and personal information).

-- Sensitive / special category personal data (e.g., details about race or ethnicity, religious or philosophical beliefs, sexual orientation, political opinions, trade union membership, information about health and genetic data).
+- Sensitive / special category personal data (e.g., details about race or ethnicity, religious or philosophical beliefs, sexual orientation, political opinions, trade union membership, information about health).

 Information from the data that you share with us during surveys: